top of page

 CHEROKEE SYLLABARY using the

-“Bickerdike Extended Transliteration” Method
+(AKA: “Bickerdike Extended Transliteration” Method)

-(Excerpt from D.P.
-Bickerdike's books)
+Excerpt from D.P.
+Bickerdike's books:

 While below is a detailed breakdown of the syllabary sounds, when using the “Bickerdike Transliteration” I will typically show the sound associated with the corresponding Cherokee character in parenthesis “( )” and also the “perceived sounds” following the parenthesis.
 For example, the syllable sound of “tle” (“tle” is written in the common / standard transliteration for a Cherokee character which represents two different sounds) would be written in the Bickerdike Transliteration as either “(tl)kley” or “(tl)gley.”
 The letters within the parenthesis “(tl)” identifies the corresponding “root Cherokee character”, while the referenced sounds of “kl” and “gl” are the harder or softer “perceived sounds” of the listener based upon the speaker’s jaw being almost closed while uttering the sounds of: “tl” [“tl” can be perceived as sounding like“kl” with the jaw almost closed] and “dl” [“dl” can be perceived as sounding like “gl” with the jaw almost closed.]
 This is designed to help the new learner know how to “correctly correlate” the uttered Cherokee sounds (which are perceived to be heard) with the written Cherokee language (either in the transliterated or Cherokee Syllabary form.)